 Review: DCS AV-8B N/A Harrier II by Razbam Simulations

-The external model has each and every centimetre covered in detail, from the nose-mounted camera to the beacon lights.
-The animation of the nozzles are pretty good and the stair that deploys when the canopy is open give the Harrier a very believable feel to it.
+The external model is excellent.
+From the nose-mounted camera to the beacon lights.
+The animation of the nozzles is pretty good and the stairs that deploys when the canopy is open give the Harrier a very believable feel to it.
 Let's hope that they keep similar or better attention to detail on their upcoming modules.
+ADDEMDUM (7/1/2022): In terms of textures, this model could benefit from a slight rework to its Normal maps, which are the ones that create fake depth in a model.
+As of version 126.96.36.199783, these seem to have strange artifacts around the rivets and panel lines, which gives the model an eerie look when viewed from certain angles.
+Examples of this effect can be seen above, pay attention to the artifacting that occurs around the rivets and panels.
 ATTENTION TO DETAIL One detail that I found pretty amusing is the wind vane that sits right in front of the canopy.
 This vane's illumination is controlled not by the external lights panel but from the cockpit lights panel.
 It is one of those details that would normally be overlooked but seeing it work correctly gave me a pleasant surprise.
-The cockpit is absolutely sublime.
+The cockpit is a faithful recreation.
 It has a weathered-out look which makes it feel lived-in like many operational birds out there, even the screens have fingerprints on them!
 The internal lighting is marvelous, in part due to the way that the roughmets and normals were handled,

 It is safe to say that this missile is one of if not the best weapon available for the Harrier just due to its versatility.
 ROCKETS When you want to obliterate an area in the most flashy way possible, this is the way to go.